 Greece is seven hours ahead of Eastern Standard Time in the USA and Canada.
 Daylight saving time in Greece goes into effect each year usually from the end of March to the middle of October.

 Greece is an interesting place to shop.
-Greece has at least 2000 years of manufacturing unique and skilful handicraft gold jewelry.
+Greece has at least 2000 years of manufacturing unique and skillful handicraft gold jewelry.
 Many shops sell classic and modern gold and silver jewelry as well as antique reproduction jewelry, in 14k and 18k with diamonds and precious stones.
-Antique carpets and hand made silk on silk rugs, furniture, paintings and porcelain can also be found.
-Greece is also famous for the leather and fur, bottles, leather coats, fur coats, and mink.
+Antique carpets and hand-made silk on silk rugs, furniture, paintings, and porcelain can also be found.
+Greece is also famous for leather and fur, bottles, leather coats, fur coats, and mink.
 Other kinds of goods such as souvenirs, sponges, clothes, shoes, books, and more can be found in the many shops of Greece.
-And the traditional art workshops for the world famous hand made pottery’s-ceramics.
+And the traditional art workshops for the world-famous hand made pottery’s-ceramics.